RubenPants/EvolvableRNN/README.md

 ## TODO

-* Monitor for the SRU

-* Monitor the effect of bias-changes of a single genome

-* Create an experiment6_2 that performs NEAT with partial fix in topology/weights and saves all the population's genomes After evolving, constraint the genomes back to a "ground state"!

-* Check: "Topology completely dictates the search space"

-* Cluster using t-SNE, do t-SNE tutorial: https://towardsdatascience.com/an-introduction-to-t-sne-with-python-example-5a3a293108d1

 * Add more in-depth "evaluation" to experiments (auto-run)
 * Evaluate not with only the current elites, but also those of previous (1, 2?) generations, use best_genome_hist to do so!

-* Same-distance training enough?
-Do variant on experiment1 and 2 with different-distance training (double circles).
-    If multiple of same-distance but different angle, then would statement "no knowledge about target based on position" still hold!
+* Do more in-depth research on monitored behaviour of genomes

+* Check: "Topology completely dictates the search space"